ik28ik/matplotlib-challenge/README.md

-# Matplotlib Homework - The Power of Plots
+This repo contains homework from the Matplotlib lecture series from The Columbia Engineering Data Analytics Boot Camp.

-## Pymaceuticals Instructions
+## Pymaceuticals

-As their Chief Data Analyst, you've been given access to the complete data from their most recent animal study.
-In this study, 250 mice were treated through a variety of drug regimes over the course of 45 days.
-Their physiological responses were then monitored over the course of that time.
-Your objective is to analyze the data to show how four treatments (Capomulin, Infubinol, Ketapril, and Placebo) compare.
+This notebook analyzes the data to show how four treatments (Capomulin, Infubinol, Ketapril, and Placebo) compare after monitoring 250 mice that were treated through a variety of drug regimes over the course of 45 days.

-To do this you are tasked with:
+* The analysis highlights the following:

-* Creating a scatter plot that shows how the tumor volume changes over time for each treatment.
+	* A scatter plot that shows how the tumor volume changes over time for each treatment.
-* Creating a scatter plot that shows how the number of [metastatic](https://en.wikipedia.org/wiki/Metastasis) (cancer spreading) sites changes over time for each treatment.
+	* A scatter plot that shows how the number of metastatic (cancer spreading) sites changes over time for each treatment.
-* Creating a scatter plot that shows the number of mice still alive through the course of treatment (Survival Rate)
+	* A scatter plot that shows the number of mice still alive through the course of treatment (Survival Rate)
-* Creating a bar graph that compares the total % tumor volume change for each drug across the full 45 days.
+	* A bar graph that compares the total % tumor volume change for each drug across the full 45 days.
-* Include 3 observations about the results of the study.
-Use the visualizations you generated from the study data as the basis for your observations.

-### Copyright

-Trilogy Education Services © 2019.
-All Rights Reserved.